fqantonio/GoingInductive/README.md

 \`\`\`

-\"Education is the most powerful weapon which you can use to change the world.\"
+Education is the most powerful weapon which you can use to change the world.

+Nelson Mandela

 ´´´